jetstack/binpak/README.md

 # binpak
-A new way of visualising Kubernetes workloads.
+Binpak is a _very early_ idea for a new way of visualising Kubernetes workloads.
+It's aim is to be accessible and easy-to-use.

+⚠️ The code in this repository is the result of a Jetstack internal hackday, and is untidy / not trivial to use.
+At this stage, use at your own risk! ⚠️

 ## Building